-When Toby arrived at the SPCA, he immediately was given fresh dog food, clean water, and a warm, comfy place to sleep.
-Soon, he would get what he needed most…a haircut.
+When Toby arrived at the SPCA, he was given fresh dog food, clean water, and a warm, comfy place to sleep.
+As it turned out, what he needed most was a haircut.

 Toby’s long fur was so tangled, the knots couldn’t be combed out.
-Staff knew he must be incredibly uncomfortable.
+Staff realized he must have been incredibly uncomfortable.
 Severely knotted fur can pinch the skin and even cause irritations that are only revealed once the hair has been clipped away.
 A staff member got to work shaving Toby’s knotted hair.
 His coat was so matted the hair from his body and thighs came off in one piece.
 She had to cut it apart into sections to make it easier for Toby.

 Despite the discomfort, Toby was a gentleman the whole time.
 He stayed still throughout the process.
-Toby’s head and tail were in better shape and staff could then comb through the tangles, leaving the hair long and leaving Toby looking a bit like a tiny, adorable lion.
+Toby’s head and tail were in better shape and staff was able to comb through the tangles, leaving the hair long and leaving Toby looking a bit like a tiny, adorable lion.
 When his grooming was done, he would lean into your hand when you pet him, as if the attention now felt so good he had to get closer.